Student Health Advantage

 Comprehensive medical insurance for international students or scholars

-Designed for individuals or groups (five or more primary insureds) of students or scholars participating in a sponsored study abroad program, and who desire an annually renewable comprehensive medical plan.
+Designed for individuals or groups of five or more students or scholars participating in a sponsored study abroad program, and who desire an annually renewable medical plan.
 This plan meets student visa requirements, includes benefits for maternity, mental health, organized sports and international emergency care.

 Your educational adventure should be enjoyable and gratifying.
 Maintaining the ability to be flexible and responsive, IMG developed Student Health Advantage, an international health care plan designed to specifically meet the needs of international students involved in long-term educational programs.
 The plan offers a complete package of international benefits available 24 hours a day.

 For students, scholars, and cultural exchange participants when inside the U.S., the UnitedHealthcare Options network is a longstanding reputable tier 1 network that gives you more access to more doctors and services.
 When outside the U.S., you can also enjoy access to quality healthcare worldwide with our proprietary IPA network that includes over 18,550 physicians and facilities.
 For additional benefits, check out our highest level of international student insurance coverage, Student Health Advantage Platinum.